kreier/actuator/README.md

 ## 3. Driver board

 I looked at the design of John Lauer and while I like the ESP32 I will start to use the blue pill since it natively supports CAN, has 32bit as well and can be updated with micro-USB.

+The encoder should be integrated on this board.
+In many cases this is done with a magnetic encoder like AS5600 (12bit - $5) or AS5048A (14bit - $13).
+Combined with a gearbox of 33.6:1 reduction (5 bit) one gets a resolution of 19 bit like the NE30-36.
+Compared to a backlash of 18 Arc min (18/60 of a degree) that's 360/524288 = 0.04 Arc min or 2.47 Arc sec.
+The encoder is 436x more precise than the gearbox can achieve.

 ## 4. Power supply